HHH0827/yellow-titan/LIBRARIES.md

 ## 8. Short Explanation for Demonstration

 The ESP32-CAM uses the Arduino ESP32 camera and HTTP server libraries to provide a JPEG image endpoint.
 The computer uses OpenCV and NumPy to measure red, green, and blue percentages.
 A scalar Kalman Filter smooths these noisy measurements, then a threshold classifier decides whether the frame is red, green, blue, or unknown.
-PySerial sends the detected result to the XIAO BLE board.
-The XIAO BLE firmware uses Zephyr Bluetooth libraries to broadcast that command to the receiver board through BLE advertising.
-The XIAO BLE firmware also uses the Zephyr watchdog driver as a reliability feature, so the board can automatically reset if the firmware becomes stuck.
+PySerial sends the detected result to the XIAO BLE transmitter.
+The transmitter uses Zephyr Bluetooth libraries to broadcast that command to the receiver board through BLE advertising.
+The receiver scans the BLE advertisement, decodes the colour command, controls the servo motor using PWM, updates the object counters, stores the counts using NVS flash storage, and uses watchdog protection to improve reliability.